SirSharanChakradhar/Python/README.md

 # SQL-Python

-This file will run phyton code from mssql script and display it as table.
+It will run phyton code from mssql script and display it as table.

 ## License